milindkudapa/biotech-asset-evaluator/README.md

   - PubMed for scientific literature
   - Exa.ai for company information
   - Tavily for licensing deals and investments
-- LLM-powered analysis using Azure OpenAI
+- LLM-powered analysis using OpenAI GPT-4
 - Structured JSON reports with comprehensive insights
 - FastAPI-based REST API